Namibnat/Namibnat/README.md

 I love teaching, and I have taught beginner Python to various people over the years, and I'd love to do more of that going forward.

-I also enjoy math and so a long term goal is to improve my math skills and learn Python Data Science and related skills, but I've put that on hold for a while until I have a deep skillset to get me started in working with Python/Django on the web first.
+I also enjoy math and so a long term goal is to improve my math skills and learn Python Data Science and related skills, but I've put that on hold for a while until I have a deep skill set to get me started in working with Python/Django on the web first.

 I've had some involvement in developing Python in Namibia, and I'm still currently on the board of [Python Namibia][pynam], though my contributions have been way less than I would have hoped, mainly because my work has been rather intense in the last few years.

 ### What I'm working on:

-- I'm working on my own website, [sandcuves.com][website], where the main thing I'm doing now is adding a blog, the code of which you can find [here][simple-blog-code].
+- I'm working on my own website, [sandcurves.com][website], where the main thing I'm doing now is adding a blog, the code of which you can find [here][simple-blog-code].
-- I'm building a demo [Tour Company Management App][tcma-code], which I'm building with Django Rest Framework and React as I learn them.

 ### What I'm learning:

 I'm a life-long learner, and so it's thrilling to take time right now to simply focus 100% on learning the following:

-- [React][react] with [React - The Complete Guide (incl Hooks, React Router, Redux)][udemy-react].
-- [Django Rest Framework][django-rest-framework] with [The Complete Guide to Django REST Framework and Vue JS][udemy-drf].
-- Web Development brush-up with [The Complete 2020 Web Development Bootcamp][udemy-web-dev].
-- Algorithms, mainly through [algoexpert.io][algoexpert], which I'm finding really fun.
+- While I have some time my main focus right now is to brush up on my C development skills.
+I'm also working on some Python projects, and various other things.

 ### Where you can find me: